jevakallio/foamblog/testing-wiki-links.md

 ---

-But this CSS makes it display the title:
+But this CSS makes it display the title instead of the content

 ```css
 a[title] {